Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 It may be odd, but passages like Malachi 3:5 gave me a measure of comfort that there would one day be justice in the world.

-—Malachi 3:5 ESV
+—Malachi 3:5 New Living Translation

 Jesus’ earthly ministry

 Luke 18-19 provides us with a glimpse of what Jesus’ earthly ministry was like.
 It seems to me like the events described in Luke 18-19 happened as Jesus was making His way to Jerusalem (Luke 17:11).
-Luke 18 begins with Jesus telling the parable of the persistent widow (Luke 18:1-8), followed by the parable of the Pharisee and the Tax Collector (Luke 18:9-14), then Jesus blesses the little children.
+Luke 18 begins with Jesus telling the parable of the persistent widow (Luke 18:1-8), followed by the parable of the Pharisee and the Tax Collector (Luke 18:9-14).
+Jesus blesses the little children (Luke 18:15-17).
 These accounts all highlight how God cares for the outcast.
 Then there is a shift in verses 18-19 where Jesus counsels the Rich Young Ruler.
 The story ends with a very interesting phrase describing how, when the Rich Young Ruler heard Jesus’ words, “he became very sorrowful, for he was very rich.”
 (Luke 18:23b)

 How often do you hear about someone becoming very sorrowful because they are very rich?
 Jesus even adds, “How hard it is for those who have riches to enter the kingdom of God!”
 (Luke 18:24).
 Jesus is not saying that the rich won’t be saved; what Jesus says is that “The things which are impossible with men are possible with God.”
 (Luke 18:27)